phink

 Instrumentation

 Instrumentation involves modifying a program to collect runtime information such as code coverage data.
-In fuzzing, instrumentation is used to trace execution paths, enabling coverage-guided techniques to generate more informed and effective test cases.
+In fuzzing, instrumentation traces execution paths, enabling coverage-guided techniques to generate more informed and effective test cases.

 Coverage

-Coverage is a measure of how much of a program’s code is tested during fuzzing.
-High coverage corresponds to a good assessment of the contracts logic.
+Coverage measures how much of a program’s code is tested during fuzzing.
+High coverage corresponds to a good assessment of the contract’s logic.

 ink! contract selectors are unique identifiers for functions within ink! smart contracts.
 Selectors are derived from function signatures and are used to call specific functions within a contract deployed on the blockchain.

 Phink is built on top of AFL++, leveraging its capabilities to provide effective fuzz testing for ink! smart contracts.
-Here’s an overview of how it operates:
+Here’s an overview of how the fuzzer operates.

 Phink utilizes AFL++ through two key components: